jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 OpenTitan Key derivation functions (KDF) provide key-expansion capability.
 Key derivation functions can be used to derive additional keys from a cryptographic key that has been established through an automated key-establishment scheme or from a pre-shared key.

+### Supported Modes

 The OpenTitan key derivation function is based on the counter mode and uses a pseudorandom function (PRF) as a building block.
 OpenTitan KDF functions support a user-selectable PRF as the engine (i.e. either HMAC or a KMAC).

 To learn more about PRFs, various key derivation mechanisms and security considerations, kindly refer to [NIST SP800-108][kdf-spec] and the links in the [reference](#reference) section.